amk9809/Python_Synthesizer/README.md

 # Python_Synthesizer

-This projects is focused on creating a whole synthesizer by just using an .mp3 of a single note!
+This projects is focused on creating a whole synthesizer by just using an .wav of a single note!

-All the code and .mp3 file are in the _master_ branch.
+All the code and .wav file are in the _master_ branch.

 For the code to compile successfuly you will need to download a few pyton libraries.